-Specific Admission Requirements for Students with non-Computer Science Background
+Specific Admission Recommendations for Students with non-Computer Science Background

-Students whose undergraduate studies did not include material equivalent to the following WSU courses will be asked to take coursework to resolve that deficiency: CPT_S 121, 122, 223, 260, 317, 350, 355, 360, PHIL 201, & MATH 216.
-All or most of these courses should be completed before the student is eligible for full admission into the M.S.
-Computer Science or Ph.D.
-Computer Science programs.
-In addition, the committee may require the student to complete other undergraduate deficiencies including courses that are prerequisite to graduate courses.
+Students whose undergraduate studies did not include material equivalent to the following WSU courses may be asked to take coursework to resolve that deficiency: CPT_S 121, 122, 223, 260, 317, 350, 355, 360, PHIL 201, & MATH 216.
+The committee may require the student to complete other undergraduate deficiencies including courses that are prerequisite to graduate courses.